lazarus4/Beforth/architecture/VM.md

 - Separate floating point stack.
 Floating point is optional.

 ## VM memory model
-Header space is used by the compiler, which is written in JS to facilitate loading of Forth.
-Header space needs to be accessible by the VM so that it can take over compilation duties as the system grows.
-The use of header space by the VM is optional.
-In the simplest configuration, the VM doesn't touch this space.

 The VM is written in JavaScript using typed arrays.
+The main part of the VM is a large switch statement that's portable to C.
+The VM is meant to be simple enough to port to anything, including VHDL/Verilog.
 ```
-var HM = new Int32Array(headMemSize); // Header space
 var CM = new Int16Array(codeMemSize); // Code space
 var DM = new Int32Array(dataMemSize); // Data space
 var RM = new Int32Array(regsMemSize); // Registers for VM